TechNote-ai/osdg/README.md

 ## Usage

+**NB!
+We recommend to run OSDG on a machine with at least 24 GB RAM.
+The tool may not start properly on a smaller machine.**

 The tool is uploaded to the Docker Hub repository.
 If you do not have docker installed on your system, please visit [Docker page](https://docs.docker.com/get-docker/) and follow the instructions to install docker on your OS.

 To check docker installation run the following command on the terminal on your machine: